 The General Assembly can send proposed amendments of the Illinois Constitution to the voters for their approval.
-This is done by a joint resolution beginning in either the House or Senate.
-After introduction in either house, such a joint resolution follows a legislative path like that of a bill: First Reading, assignment to committee, report to the floor, Second Reading, Third Reading, and passage or defeat.
+This is done by a joint resolution, which can start in either house.
+After introduction, such a joint resolution follows a legislative path like that of a bill: First Reading, assignment to committee, report to the floor, Second Reading, Third Reading, and passage or defeat.
 If passed in the first house, it then follows a similar path in the other house.
 But there are two major ways in which constitutional amendment resolutions are handled differently from bills: (1) The vote required in each house to pass a proposed constitutional amendment is three-fifths of the members elected to that house.
 (2) A proposed constitutional amendment does not go to the Governor for approval.
 It goes onto the ballot at the next general election occurring at least 6 months after final passage by the General Assembly.
-Thus, a proposed constitutional amendment originating in the General Assembly must pass both houses by early May of an even-numbered year if it is to get on the ballot at that year's November election.
+62 Thus, a proposed constitutional amendment originating in the General Assembly must pass both houses by early May of an even-numbered year if it is to get on the ballot at that year's November election.
 The General Assembly cannot propose amendments to more than three articles of the Constitution for consideration at any one election.

-A proposed amendment is approved and becomes part of the Constitution if it gets the favorable votes of either (a) three-fifths of the persons who vote on it at the election or (b) a majority of all persons who vote in the election.
+A proposed amendment is approved and becomes part of the Constitution if it gets the favorable votes of either (a) three-fifths of the persons who vote on that proposal at the election, or (b) a majority of all persons who vote in the election.64

 Another method is also provided for amending the Illinois Constitution: an initiative to amend the Legislative article.
 A petition signed by at least 8% of the number of voters who voted for candidates for Governor in the last election can propose amendments, limited to "structural and procedural" subjects in that article.
 This method has been successful only once, in the so-called "Legislative Cutback Amendment" that was approved in 1980.
-It reduced the size of the House by one-third and eliminated cumulative voting, which had been used in House elections.
+It reduced the size of the House by one-third and eliminated cumulative voting, which had been used to elect members of the House.